grandady/superstore/README.md

 ## REFERENCES

 1. **Data Sources:**
-   - Superstore Sales Data: Usually collected from internal sales databases or publicly available datasets such as the Superstore dataset provided by Tableau.
+   Superstore Sales Data is usually collected from internal sales databases or publicly available datasets, such as the Superstore dataset provided by Tableau.
    - Customer Data: Internal CRM (Customer Relationship Management) systems or external data providers.

 2. **Analytical Tools:**
    - **Data Analysis Tools:**
      - Microsoft Excel: For data organization, calculations, and basic visualizations.
      - Python/R: For advanced data analysis and statistical modeling.
-     - Tableau/Power BI: For data visualization and dashboard creation.
+     - Tableau/Power BI: This is for data visualization and dashboard creation.

 3. **Methodologies:**
    - **Descriptive Statistics:** Used to summarize the main features of the data.